-- On February 10, 2016 the Company announced it had closed the sale of a royalty interest on the option the Company has to earn a 45% interest in the Redemption property.
-Under the terms of the agreement Umgeni Holdings International Limited ("Umgeni") purchased a royalty interest of between 1.25% and 1.5% in the Company's Redemption interests for \$800,000.
-Umgeni is a private company of which a director of North Arrow, is a beneficiary of the sole shareholder. - On March 22, 2016 the Company announced the start of an exploration drill program intended to test targets located near the head of the South Coppermine kimberlite indicator mineral train.
+- On February 10, 2016 the Company announced it had closed the sale, to Umgeni Holdings International Limited ("Umgeni"), of a royalty interest between 1.25% and 1.5% in the Company's Redemption project interests for \$800,000.
+Umgeni is a private company of which a director of North Arrow, is a beneficiary of the sole shareholder. - On May 10, 2016 the Company announced the completion of a 28 hole, 1,577 m drilling program at Redemption.
+Kimberlite was not intersected.